View Document Text

 • Retirement Plan Services Engagements

-The Adviser provides Third Party Administration (TPA) services for ERISA
+The Advisor provides Third Party Administration (TPA) services for ERISA

 and other types of retirement plans.
 If so engaged, a retirement plan sponsor

-enters into a Retirement Plan Services Agreement with the Adviser.
+enters into a Retirement Plan Services Agreement with the Advisor.
 Such an

-agreement details the services to be performed by the Adviser and the
+agreement details the services to be performed by the Advisor and the

 associated administrative fees, both direct and indirect.

-Whether the Adviser serves as a 3(21) fiduciary or a 3(38) fiduciary as
+Whether the Advisor serves as a 3(21) fiduciary or a 3(38) fiduciary as

 defined by ERISA is specified in the Retirement Plan Services Agreement.